Uncategorized

 Holding space for wondering, exploring and not knowing

 I want to be brave.
 Acknowledging the real challenges present in the social, cultural, economic, and political context within which we live now.
 Whatever stage of life we are in these times are a challenge and can often leave us feeling overwhelmed and disembodied.
-I want to co-create trust and connection so that my yoga therapy practice can support those I work with to evolve their own resilient capacities so they may navigate the impact of modern day living on the mind, body and spirit with autonomy, courage and power.
+I want to co-create trust and connection so that my yoga therapy practice can support those I work with to evolve their own resilient capacities to navigate the impact of modern day living on the mind, body and spirit with autonomy, courage and power.

 I want to support you to become more aware of your own needs and desires, valuing your own thoughts and feelings – connecting to your life force – your vital energy, creativity and being present in the world.